solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Introduction_to_Azure_PaaS_MySQL.md

 - **General Purpose**: This tier corresponds to a Ddsv4-series Azure VM.
 Instances provisioned in this tier have 2-64 vCores and 4 GiB memory per vCore.
 It is ideal for most enterprise applications requiring a strong balance between memory and vCore count.
 - **Memory Optimized**: This tier corresponds to an Edsv4-series Azure VM.
 Instances provisioned in this tier have 2-64 vCores and 8 GiB memory per vCore.
 It is ideal for high-performance or real-time workloads that depend on in-memory processing.

 To estimate the TCO for Azure Database for MySQL, use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).
-Note that you can also use the [Azure TCO Calculator](https://azure.microsoft.com/pricing/tco/calculator/) to estimate the cost savings of deploying PaaS Azure MySQL over the same deployment in an on-premises data center.
-Simply indicate your on-premises hardware and the Azure landing zone, adjust calculation parameters, like the cost of electricity, and observe the potential savings.
+Note that the [Azure TCO Calculator](https://azure.microsoft.com/pricing/tco/calculator/) can be used to estimate the cost savings of deploying PaaS Azure MySQL over the same deployment in an on-premises data center.
+Simply indicate the configuration of on-premises hardware and the Azure landing zone, adjust calculation parameters, like the cost of electricity, and observe the potential savings.

 #### Flexible Server Unsupported Features